na-na-hi/renget/archive/NikkeInfo.md

 ![empty sync](https://i.imgur.com/uHyko77.png)

-The device automatically takes your 5 highest leveled Nikkes and lets you sync other Nikkes to that level So the play is to reset the units you have been using on the campaign until then, for 10 gems each, and level 5 SR units that you have at LB2 EQUALLY
+The device automatically takes your 5 highest leveled Nikkes and lets you sync other Nikkes to that level So the play is to reset the units you have been using on the campaign until then, for 10 gems each, and level 5 SSR or SRs that you have at LB2 EQUALLY
+Usually SSRs are better so if you have to choose level the SSRs, this will save you sync slots
 ![Resetting levels](https://i.imgur.com/H7cuG0a.png)

 You get refunded all the materials except skill manuals, so be careful about that.
 You can get up to this point with all the skills at level 1 so you can take your time leveling skills until you have a broader understanding of the good/meta units (or someone spoonfeds you)